Braque D'auvergne

 Braque D'Auvergnes are generally equal in height and length.
 Its head is large and oval-shaped, and its ears are long, rectangular, and hang from the skull.
 Most Braques have long, jowl-like upper lips.
 Eyes are large, oval, and hazel in color.
 The breed's chest is deep, its legs are long, and its body is relatively narrow, all designed to give it great endurance in the field.
 The tail is long, carried horizontally, and is often docked to half its length.

-Braque D'auvergne Coloring
+Braque D'auvergne Colors

 Braque D'auvergne Temperament